Are you a self-employed Uber driver, or do you run a rideshare business as a second job?

-There are a number of expenses associated with Uber driving, some that are real expenses and others that are deductions purely for tax purposes.
+There are some expenses associated with Uber driving, some that are real expenses and others that are deductions purely for tax purposes.

-We know lenders that will add back these expenses in order maximise your assessable income and greatly improve your home loan borrowing power.
+We know lenders that will add back these expenses in order to maximise your assessable income and significantly improve your home loan borrowing power.

 Which expenses will be added will generally depend on whether the expenses are ongoing or not, such as:

-- The initial costs of becoming an Uber driver including medical and police checks.
+- The initial costs of becoming an Uber driver include medical and police checks.

 - Depreciation costs on the vehicle.

 - Car loan interest payments (case by case).